Trevillie/Behavioral-Cloning-P3/README.md

 - I tried to make my model work in track 2 it was unsuccessful.
 Its due to my models choice.
 Thought its not counted for evaluation.
 I found that making use of all the parameters instead of only satuation might have solved this problem.

 - I tried to work as simalr to the NVIDIA Model but that had 5 convolution layers, but to optimize mine i finilized to 3 convoliton layers each

+## Results

+In this project, we were working on a regression problem in the terms of self-driving cars.
+We mainly focused on finding a suitable network architecture and trained a model a dataset.
+According to Mean Square Error (MSE) the model worked well.
+Next generating new new dataset was the problem here.
+Additionally, we didn't fully rely on MSE when building our final model.
+Also, we use relatively number of training epochs (namely 20 epochs).